cryham/ccc/Readme.md

 # Crystal Color Center
 The program's allows managing file and directory patterns (e.g. extension or name matches)
 for Double Commander (in Options - Colors - File types).
+Since editing many patterns there is way too slow.

 Currently you can:
-- Importing from Double Commander's file: doublecmd.xml.
+- Import from Double Commander's file: doublecmd.xml.
 - Save and load the program's own project xml file
-- exporting result to doublecmd.xml
+- Export result to doublecmd.xml

-TODO (In future it will allow):
+TODO (In future it will allow to):
-- importing from Total Commander's file: color.ini.
+- import from Total Commander's file: color.ini.
-- exporting results to colors.ini.
+- export results to colors.ini.
 - import with merge into current set

 - managing the list of patterns and colors